Industry News

 3.4 Increase thermal conductivity

-The addition of calcium carbonate increases the thermal conductivity of the film, so that the bubble of the blown film cools faster, improves production efficiency, and increases the output of the extruder.
-Taking the addition of 25% light calcium carbonate to PVC sheet as an example, it only takes 3.5 seconds to heat to 200°C, while pure PVC sheet takes 10.8 seconds, and the thermal conductivity is increased by 3 times.
+Adding calcium carbonate boosts the film’s thermal conductivity.
+The blown film’s bubble cools faster.
+This boosts production and increases the extruder’s output.
+Using 25% light calcium carbonate in PVC sheet as an example, it takes only 3.5 seconds to heat it to 200°C. Pure PVC sheet takes 10.8 seconds.
+The thermal conductivity increased by 3 times.

 3.5 Improve fluidity